 You never know where a click will take you, what you’ll end up with, or who you’re actually buying from.
 This despite big names like Expedia, Kayak and so called ‘disruptor’ apps (I effing hate buzz words), like Hopper or Next vacay, claiming to have changed the face of travel, yet they’ve actually done little to improve the overall booking process, apart from adding an additional link in the chain.

 Whilst flight search engines have made it easier to find airfares from multiple airlines, but if anyone has ever compared any search results in Duck Duck Go then looked up the same thing in Google, you’ll know that no two searches offer the same results.

-As an airline ticket issuer, I saw the seedy underbelly of travel ( a story for another day, but it involved money laundering, loan sharks, drug dealers, bribery and trafficking to start) but I was equally appalled to see that despite huge advancements in technology, little has changed in booking travel as seedy scrupulous travel agents can still push their travel scams, just now online.
+As an airline ticket issuer, I saw the seedy underbelly of travel (which you can listen to in this podcast episode), but it involved money laundering, loan sharks, drug dealers, bribery and trafficking to start) but I was equally appalled to see that despite huge advancements in technology, little has changed in booking travel as seedy scrupulous travel agents can still push their travel scams, just now online.